 Have you ever used a fan in your home when the weather becomes hot?
 The fan in your house has blades that spin at high speed to produce wind that cools you.
-A windmill generator has a similar structure as a fan, though it is more extensive and operates differently.
+Windmill generators have a similar structure as a fan, though it is more extensive and operates differently.

 Wind power is a versatile source of energy.
 But, are wind turbines the same as windmills?
 Although people use the two terms interchangeably, there is a considerable difference between them.

 Wind turbines convert kinetic wind energy into electric energy, where windmill generators are primarily useful in converting the kinetic energy from the wind into mechanical energy.
 This mechanical energy is then used for various purposes.
 These include grinding grain, sawing wood, pumping water, and milling crops.

 Windmills have been in existence for centuries (more than 3000 years).